JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 ## Compile and run the application

 1. Compile the application.
-To do that, run the following command in the terminal:
+To do that, call `runDebugExecutableNative` in the list of run Gradle tasks or use the following command in the terminal:

     ```bash
     ./gradlew runDebugExecutableNative